The YCQL shell (

 Clears the console.

 Prints a description (typically a series of DDL statements) of a schema element or the cluster.
-This is useful for dumping all or portions of the schema.
+Use DESCRIBE to dump all or portions of the schema.

 DESCRIBE CLUSTER DESCRIBE SCHEMA DESCRIBE KEYSPACES DESCRIBE KEYSPACE <keyspace name> DESCRIBE TABLES DESCRIBE TABLE <table name> DESCRIBE INDEX <index name> DESCRIBE TYPES DESCRIBE TYPE <type name>